hollyschinsky/todos-app-pwa/lesson2.md

    >You can also set an `orientation` property if desired, default is `portrait`.

 3. Next you need to tell your app to use this new manifest file.
-Open the **www/index.html** file and add a link to it anywhere before the closing HTML `</head>` tag.
+Open the **www/index.html** file and add a link to it anywhere before the closing HTML `</head>` tag:

         <link rel="manifest" href="manifest.json">

-4. If you're still serving the app from the previous lesson, simply refresh your browser otherwise run `phonegap serve` again and open the URL again.
-Next click on the dev tools **Application** tab in the top and the **manifest** tab on the left as shown below to ensure your manifest file was found:
+4. If you're still serving the app from the previous lesson, simply refresh your browser, otherwise run `phonegap serve` again and re-open the URL.
+Next open the dev tools and click on the **Application** tab in the top, and the **manifest** tab on the left as shown below to ensure your manifest file was found:

  ![](images/manifest.png)

- >You can test out the **Add to homescreen** feature from here to ensure your app start URL is invoked properly but otherwise will need to try out the app using your Android device and a hosted app URL to see how the changes apply.
+  >You can test out the **Add to homescreen** feature from the browser like above to test out the start URL setting your app start URL is invoked properly for a quick test but otherwise will need to try out the app using your Android device and a hosted app URL to see how the changes apply.

 ## Device Testing
-I've created a hosted version of this app located at [https://todos-app-pwa.firebaseapp.com](https://todos-app-pwa.firebaseapp.com) you can try out from an Android device browser to see how the manifest settings affect the app.
-The screenshots below show this app running on an Android Pixel:
+There's a hosted version of this app located at [https://todos-app-pwa.firebaseapp.com](https://todos-app-pwa.firebaseapp.com) for you to try out from an Android device browser to see how the manifest settings affect the app overall.
+The screenshots below show it running on an Android Pixel:

 ![](images/hs1.png)